aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/protect-or-encrypt-a-document/restrict-document-editing/_index.md

 You can restrict editing of your document and at the same time allow changes to selected parts of it.
 So, anyone who opens your document will be able to access these unrestricted parts and make changes to the content.

-Aspose.Words allows you to mark the parts that can be changed in your document using the [StartEditableRange](https://apireference.aspose.com/words/java/com.aspose.words/documentbuilder#startEditableRange()) and [EndEditableRange](https://apireference.aspose.com/words/java/com.aspose.words/documentbuilder#endEditableRange()) methods.
+Aspose.Words enables you to mark the parts that can be changed in your document using the [StartEditableRange](https://apireference.aspose.com/words/java/com.aspose.words/documentbuilder#startEditableRange()) and [EndEditableRange](https://apireference.aspose.com/words/java/com.aspose.words/documentbuilder#endEditableRange()) methods.

-The following code example demonstrates how to mark the whole document as read-only and specify editable regions in it:
+The following code example shows how to mark the whole document as read-only and specify editable regions in it:

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-ProtectDocument-UnrestrictedEditableRegions.java" >}}